concord-consortium/lab/developer-doc/fonts.md

 # Fonts

 The web font Lato is used by default.
-We have tried to consolidate references to Lato so it would be easy to change.
-However there are some cases where it can't be consolidated.
+It's specified in `lab.css`.

+If you want to use a different font, you can simply overwrite font-family for `.lab-interactive-container` selector.

+You can also specify separate font for elements that are rendered inside model container - just provide font-family for `#model-container` selector.

-- in svg images that are included in models or interactives: these do not inherit the font-family from the document.
+The only exception are svg images that are included in models or interactives: these do not inherit the font-family from the document.
 Additionally these are not dynamically generated, so currently they need to have the font-family referenced directly.
-For example see `src/models/sun-on-ground/photonKey.svg`
+For example see `src/models/sun-on-ground/photonKey.svg`.

 ## Javascript usage

 In some cases the font-family is needed in javascript.
-In those cases it is taken from the configuration property fontface.
-You can set this before initializing Lab with `Lab.config.fontface="something";`
+In those cases it is obtained dynamically either from the interactive container or from the model container - depending on what makes more sense for a given element.
+For example:

+- time display in playback controls uses font specified for interactive container.
+- atom labels use font specified for model container.

+That gives us more flexibility when it comes to theming.

 ## Loading the font